yiweifengyan/CE7454_DeepLearningProject_Group8/README.md

 For Shawn:

-train.py is completed.
+train.py and inference.py is completed.
 I don't know the bounding box case, either.
-I will finish the inference.py now and start for my network.
+I will now start for my network.

 Go on!